stamourv/recipes/README.md

 This is a work in progress.
 Not only in the sense that I'm always trying new recipes and tweaking old ones, but rather more in the sense that I'm only partway through transcribing / translating / cleaning up my recipes.
-(In particular, these first few recipes skew crock-pot-heavy, per request.)